Potential Energy Surface Scanning

 The scan module produces the following output files:

-*_scan_final.xyz— Multi-frame XYZ file containing the optimized geometry at each scan point.
-Can be visualized as a trajectory in standard molecular viewers.*.out— Main text output with convergence diagnostics, energies, and coordinates for every scan point.
+*_scan_final.xyz— Multi-frame XYZ file containing the final geometry at each scan point.
+Can be visualized as a trajectory in standard molecular viewers.*.out— Main text output with scan progress, energies, coordinates, and optimizer diagnostics when applicable.

-The scan trajectory file uses the standard multi-frame XYZ format, with one frame per converged scan point.
-Each frame header includes the scan combination index and the target values of the scanned internal coordinates.
+The scan trajectory file uses the standard multi-frame XYZ format, with one frame per scan point.
+Each frame header includes the scan combination index, target values of the scanned internal coordinates, and the energy.